krussll/tarothappy/_posts/2020-11-06-lawn-bowls-hand-signals.md

 If you are losing/lost an end you can indicate how many shots you are down by.

 To do this you tap your right leg with your right hand.
-Tap for the number of shots you lost by
+Tap for the number of shots you lost by.

 ### Measure for shot